 Each year, public companies hold their annual shareholder meetings in the spring — a period known as proxy season — and oil and gas leaders watch these meetings closely to uncover current trends and clues to the future.
 Last year’s proxy season, which is covered in our 2021 proxy season white paper, was a record-setting one for the activist investor, as proposal voting percentages reached all-time highs on topics around ESG.
 It painted a clear picture of how public concern over climate translates into investor expectations.

-On the surface, the 2022 season shaped up a little differently.
-While activists were emboldened to submit a greater number of increasingly ambitious ESG proposals, retail and institutional investors appeared less than willing to support these proposals.
+On the surface, the 2022 season shaped up a little differently: While activists were emboldened to submit a greater number of increasingly ambitious ESG proposals, retail and institutional investors appeared less than willing to support those proposals.

-At first glance, it may seem as if investors are pumping the brakes on climate proposals, but hawkeyed executives will recognize that — beyond the headlines — activist investors are finding innovative ways to pressure companies and drive change.
-This change is nonlinear, and despite it being abrupt, unexpected, and difficult to predict, this change foreshadows an enduring focus on climate.
+At first glance, it may seem as if investors are pumping the brakes on climate proposals.
+But hawkeyed executives will recognize that, beyond the headlines, activist investors are finding innovative ways to pressure companies and drive change.
+This change is nonlinear.
+And although it’s abrupt, unexpected, and difficult to predict, this change foreshadows an enduring focus on climate.